 Honors Program students participate in shared experiences to build knowledge.
 The following experiences are available for all honors students.

 - Field trips are scheduled each semester to provide exposure to an enriching cultural or academic experience.
+Click here to help sponsor the Honors Program by making a donation towards the expenses of these trips.

 - Colloquia are held each semester where research is presented by guest speakers, professors and honors students.
 Past colloquia are available on video by clicking here: Honors Colloquium Videos.